Hormonal Birth Control Methods (Non-Pill Options)

 - Swelling or pain in the legs

-- Chest pain, heart attack, blood clots, stroke
+- Chest pain, heart attack, blood clots, stroke.

 Other warnings and side effects exist for individual birth control options.
-It is important to review the specific consumer information for the birth control of choice and discuss any questions or concerns with your healthcare provider.
+It is important to review the specific consumer information for your birth control of choice and discuss any questions or concerns with your healthcare provider.